LUOyk1999/LUOyk1999.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I was grateful to be awarded the 2023 Computer Star, Beihang University.
+I was grateful to be awarded the 2023 Computer Star (Star of Science and Technology), Beihang University.